DHTMLX/gantt-docs/data/desktop/tooltips.md

 @todo:
-- reduce example for the tooltips elements example
+- reduce example for the tooltips elements example<br>
+- decide on the name of double show() method<br>
+- add example with tooltip for a resource panel and for the attach() method?<br>
+- should info from the last section be moved to migration?